rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/deploying-site-a.rst

 Role defaults
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your role needs some default values for variables in ``roles/apache-simple/defaults/main.yml``.
+Your role needs some default values for variables in ``~/playbook/roles/apache-simple/defaults/main.yml``.
 Edit your file to look like the example below.

+Default values are used for variables by Ansible if they're not set in any other location.
+In Ansible, you can set variable values in 22 different locations, each of which have an assigned `level of precedence<https://docs.ansible.com/ansible/2.5/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable>`__.

 .. code-block:: yaml